-Welcome to my first installment of How to Kayak for Beginners.
+Welcome to my first installment of Kayaking for Beginners.

 This is going to be a series of articles designed to help your grasp the fundamentals of kayaking.
 Folks, we are going to Kayak school!